fizzed/stork/README.md

     * All daemons can easily be run in non-daemon mode
     * All companion helper scripts are included to get the daemon to start at boot

+ * Configurable methods supported for verifying a daemon started -- including useful debug output (e.g. if daemon fails to start, tail the log so the error is printed if an error is encountered).

  * Supports fixed or percentage-based min/max memory at JVM startup